Why Excel Fails Uganda Landlords: Switch to Property Management Software

 A court does not accept a screenshot of a cell in row 47 of your rent tracker as evidence that a payment was received.
 It accepts a dated, signed receipt issued at the time of payment.

-A digital property management platform generates all of this automatically, as a natural byproduct of its normal operation.
+A digital property management platform generates most of this automatically, as a natural byproduct of its normal operation.
 The receipt exists because the payment was processed through the platform.
 The maintenance record exists because the request was submitted through the platform.
-The signed lease exists because both parties signed it digitally within the platform.
+The lease document is generated from the lease record and stored against the tenancy, so the version you produce in a dispute is the version both sides agreed to.
+You still have to get it signed, but you no longer have to find it.

 No manual entry required.
 No forgetting to issue a receipt.
 No dispute about whether the document is authentic.